kimdurante/intro-to-gdal/content/raster.md

 <img src="https://raw.githubusercontent.com/kimdurante/intro-to-gdal/master/images/SF1987_wgs.png" width="500" />

 This transformed file contains a black border around the image.
-This is because the original image did not contain a NoData value, so when the new file is created, black pixels fill in the map collar outside of the image.
+This is because the original image did not contain a NoData value, so when the new file is created, black pixels fill in the extent area outside of the image.
 The simplest way to remedy this is to add a transparency band (alpha channel) to the output file using the `-dstalpha` flag

 ```
 $ gdalwarp -t_srs EPSG:4326 -dstalpha SF1987.tif SF1987_wgs84a.tif